noi-techpark/opendatahub-events-visualizations/README.md

 ### Seminarrooms

-All other html files are Videowalls in front of rooms it shows only PublishedOn = ´eurac-seminarroom´
+All other html files are Videowalls in front of rooms it shows only PublishedOn = `eurac-seminarroom`

 ## NOI

+NOI is using this webcomponent (events-today-noi)[https://github.com/noi-techpark/webcomp-events-today.git] The Event Location Parameter is set to `eventlocation=NOI`

 The Events of NOI are inserted with their EBMS MeetingManagement Platform and syncronized every 15 Minutes into Open Data Hub.
 Basically there are two fields to activate/deactivate Events
-Display3 --> NOI Totem --> PublishedOn `noi-totem` is assigned
+`Display3` --> NOI Totem --> `PublishedOn: noi-totem` is assigned
-Display4 --> NOI Videowall --> PublishedOn `today.noi.bz.it` is assigned
+`Display4` --> NOI Videowall --> `PublishedOn: today.noi.bz.it` is assigned

 Also Events are inserted manually by NOI Communication.
-Noi Communication can insert Publishers fro
+Noi Communication can insert Publishers for
 `noi.bz.it` --> NOI Website active
 `noi-communityapp` --> NOI CommunityApp active

 ### Special Rules
-'x' Rule
-'eventgrouping' Parameter
+`Comment: x` Rule:
+TO EXPLAIN HERE
+`eventgrouping` Parameter:
+TO EXPLAIN HERE

 ### Videowall